garth-wells/garth-wells.github.io/content/contact.md

         #### Visiting the College
         Room: K11

-        Information on reaching the College can be found at https://www.jesus.cam.ac.uk/contact/.
+        Information on reaching the College can be found at https://www.jesus.cam.ac.uk/contact/. &nbsp;
 ---